Photography by Daniel Vaughan

 When town council could not be induced to take over the property, the club again contacted the heirs who eventually agreed to deed the property to the Lower Trent Region Conservation Authority.
 Hopes for repurposing the house as offices were dashed when a prohibitive cost survey was completed: the house was to be demolished.
 Its roof had failed, water had damaged brickwork and interior plaster.
 A corner of the foundation had collapsed.
 Windows were smashed.
 Only the most optimistic history-minded citizen would take this one on.

 Fortunately, Brighton has history types in abundance.
 After an eleventh-hour reprieve a citizen’s committee sprang into action and in 1972 SOHO (Save Our Heritage Organization) was formed.
-SOHO bought the house for a dollar with the stipulation exterior restoration take place within five years, interior refurbishment in 10.
+SOHO leased the house from Lower Trent Conservation for a dollar a year - an agreement extending to 2036 - with the stipulation exterior restoration take place within five years, interior refurbishment in 10.
 It would take heroic action.
 Luckily, there were heroes to be had.
 The charter members list reads like a who’s who of civic-minded Brightonians.

 Government grants were obtained for labour, all materials costs were covered by exhaustive fundraising.
 SOHO volunteers did everything: strawberry socials, sales of memberships, and everything imaginable, donation campaigns, and participation in every community event.
 With all the energy put into fundraising these many years, Proctor House should glow in the dark.
 (Perhaps that’s the origin of the ghostly light myth?)